bernhardAxonIvy/doc/source/concepts/error-handling.rst

 If an unhandled exception occurs while executing IvyScript or Java code then the calling process element throws an error with the Error Code ``ivy:error:script``.
-On the error object the causing Java exception is available as the technical cause.
+On the error object, the causing Java exception is available as the technical cause.

 Throwing an Error Programmatically